polifonia-project/stories/Keith: Music Producer/Keith#1musicConnections.md

 Can we find relations between different artists and music?

-Can we find music which is related (in non-obvious way) to some other music?
+Can we find music which has a non-obvious relation to some other music?

 Can we visualize the relations between different media, different music etc?